ilanschnell/bitarray/README.md

 `tofile(f, /)`

-Write all bits (as machine values) to the file object f.
+Write the byte representation of the bitarray to the file object f.
 When the length of the bitarray is not a multiple of 8, the remaining bits (1..7) are set to 0.

 `tolist()` -> list

-Return an ordinary list with the items in the bitarray.
+Return a list with the items (False or True) in the bitarray.
-Note that the list object being created will require 32 or 64 times more memory than the bitarray object, which may cause a memory error if the bitarray is very large.
+Note that the list object being created will require 32 or 64 times more memory (depending on the machine architecture) than the bitarray object, which may cause a memory error if the bitarray is very large.

 `unpack(zero=b'\x00', one=b'\xff')` -> bytes